Derive (Lyra) DeFi Options Protocol Explained

 Automated Market Makers Users provide liquidity in decentralized exchange pools earning fees from trading activities.

-How Lyra Works Connects to self-custody crypto wallets, allowing trade on options after bridging to supported Layer 2 blockchains.
+How Derive Works Connects to self-custody crypto wallets, allowing trade on options after bridging to supported Layer 2 blockchains.

 Liquidity Providers Anyone can deposit cryptocurrencies to earn a percentage of trading fees from MMVs.